mlecjm/context-aware-smart-contract/README.md

 It contains 2 directories:

-1. 'contracts': contains the ContextAwareSmartContract.sol contract with the artifacts.
+1. `contracts`: contains the `ContextAwareSmartContract.sol` contract with the artifacts.
-2. 'app': contains javascript application scripts for the dApp (decentralized application).
+2. `app`: contains JavaScript application scripts for the DApp (decentralized application).

 ### Directories

-The 'app' folder contains app.js script for connecting with the 'ContextAwareSmartContract.sol' contract.
+The `app` folder contains app.js script for connecting with the `ContextAwareSmartContract.sol` contract.
-For the deployment of the contract, 'address' and 'totalDevicesPowerValue' should be updated (according to the devices you are testing).
+For the deployment of the contract, `address` and `totalDevicesPowerValue` should be updated (according to the devices you are testing).

-To run a script, type in terminal 'sudo node app.js'.
+To run a script, type in terminal `sudo node app.js`.
 Remember, Solidity file must be compiled.

 ### Deployment of the system